zameran/SpaceW/README.md

 * Some shader code was ported to Unity from Space Engine and Proland.
 * Some stuff may not work or very experimental.
 * Some small artifacts are normal due to engine version migrations and unexistance of testers.
-* Sphecial thanks goes to @dotBunny and @JetBrains for a special support IDE's plugins!
+* Special thanks goes to @dotBunny and @JetBrains for a special support IDE's plugins!
 * New builds will be available via Unity Cloud Build in special channel inside the discord.

 ### References ###